Gary Puckett: Solo career

 After the Union Gap split, Puckett released a solo album titled The Gary Puckett Album that same year.

 He released a few singles from 1970 to 1972, with his first two being a cover of Dusty Springfield's 1964 song, "I Just Don't Know What to Do with Myself" and a cover of Simon & Garfunkel's "Keep The Customer Satisfied" (a song Puckett performed on The Ed Sullivan Show in January 1971).

 After the release of his 1971 album, Puckett's contract was terminated.

 He lived a private life throughout the rest of the 1970s, studying acting and dance and working in theatrical productions in and around Los Angeles, before he made a comeback in the music industry as a solo artist in the 1980s.

 Puckett was on the bill for the first Monkees reunion tour in 1986, along with the Grass Roots and Herman's Hermits.

 After a decade out of the public eye, Puckett released Melodie (1982) followed by Love Me Tonight (1992), As It Stands (1995), Time Pieces (1996), and Is This Love (1997), as well as a Christmas album in 2001.
 Puckett's latest album is This Is Love (2006).

 Puckett, along with Michael McDonald, joined Ringo Starr & His All-Starr Band in San Diego as a guest to sing the Beatles song "With a Little Help from My Friends" on June 26, 2000.

 He was interviewed by Studio 10 in 2019.

 Puckett opened a Cameo account in 2021.

 Personal life

-Gary Puckett married his first wife, Shirley Puckett, in 1979; they are now divorced.
-He married Lorrie Haimes on May 18, 2000.
-Gary has two stepdaughters from his wife's previous marriage.
-He currently lives in Clearwater, Florida.

-Since 1990, Puckett has been a born-again Christian, after having followed the teachings of Maharishi Mahesh Yogi for many years.
-While meditating in 1985, Puckett said he heard the Lord tell him there was a better path to follow.
+Gary Puckett currently lives in Clearwater, Florida with his family.
+Since 1990, Puckett has been a born-again Christian, after having followed the teachings of Maharishi Mahesh Yogi.